Daniel Kanu (politician)

-Daniel Kanu (born 20 January 1971) is a Nigerian American politician, entrepreneur and philanthropist.
+Daniel Kanu (born 20 January 1971) is an American-Nigerian politician, entrepreneur and philanthropist.
 According to a 2014 article in News Diary Online, he became well known throughout Nigeria for his support of General Sani Abacha.
-He is involved in several businesses in Nigeria and sponsors several organisations dedicated to youth development.
+He is involved in several businesses in Nigeria and sponsors several organizations dedicated to youth development.

 Early life and education

 Kanu was born in Aba, Imo State, now Abia State, and was educated in Nigeria until 1985, when he relocated to Texas in the United States.
 He graduated in 1990 from North Garland High School.
-Thereafter, he attended Richland College in Dallas, Texas, receiving a certificate in Global Studies on International Business and Trade and a degree in arts.
+In 1991, while studying at University of Oklahoma, he played Defensive End on the Oklahoma Sooners American Football Team.
+After, he attended Richland College in Dallas, Texas, receiving a certificate in Global Studies on International Business and Trade and a degree in arts.
 In 1993, he returned to Nigeria.

 Career

 Kanu began his business career in 1993, when he founded DIK International Limited.
 The company, together with its subsidiaries, is engaged in areas such as trading, construction, importation and supplying of commodities and technological advanced products, real estate, oil and gas supplies.
+The government awarded crude oil prospecting license, OPL 244, to his company in 1998.
 He is also a Managing Director of Cleanall Environmental Services Limited.
 Kanu is a Chairman of DK Fitness Products Limited.

 Political career

-Kanu's involvement in Nigerian politics involved him in a number of different political organisations and groups, notably including organising Youth Earnestly Ask for Abacha (YEAA) and leading 2 Million Man March in support of controversial leader General Sani Abacha, and considered to be the largest gathering in history of Nigeria.
+Kanu's involvement in Nigerian politics involved him in a number of different political organizations and groups, notably including organizing Youth Earnestly Ask for Abacha (YEAA) and leading 2 Million Man March in support of controversial leader General Sani Abacha, and considered to be the largest gathering in history of Nigeria.
 In 2002, he won the Peoples Democratic Party (PDP) Primary election for Federal House of Representatives (AMAC and Bwari), but his win was annulled by the PDP due to what they claimed were unverifiable certificates and unclear antecedents.
 In 2011, Daniel Kanu was appointed Senior Special Assistant (Agriculture and Water Resources) to the Governor of Imo State, Nigeria.
 Kanu was appointed Special Adviser to the Governor of Imo State, Nigeria, in 2012.